-The New TIE – Tarjeta de Identidad Extranjero
+The New TIE – Tarjeta de Identidad de Extranjero

 Frequently Asked Questions for UK citizens with EXISTING green residence documents (Certificado de Registro de Ciudadano de la Unión)